BYU-ODH/native-news/README.md

 ### atom-reader.py
 This script processes the atom files in the `atom-data` folder.
 It reads the entries in the atom file and outputs the results to `data-dictionary.tsv`.

+### ocr-checker.py
+This script creates two sets: one is the OCR HTML files that were expected to be downloaded from the information in `data-dictionary.tsv`; the other is the OCR HTML files that were _actually_ downloaded using `ocr-harvester.py`.

+I created this script because `data-dictionary.tsv` was 76,748 lines long, but I only got 74,978 HTML files downloaded fro LOC.
+After a number of ways of checking (which resulted in this script), I verified that there were duplicate lines in `data-dictionary.tsv` and that the number of duplicates meant that the number of files I was actually expecting to download and the number that I _did_ download matched.

 ### ocr-harvester.py
 This script uses the information in `data-dictionary.tsv` to download OCR files from the _Chronicling America_ website and save them as `.html` files in the `ocr-html` folder.